Meet The Nuclear-Powered Self-Driving Drone NASA Is Sending To A Moon Of Saturn

 "There's not a lot of new technology," she says.

 Quadcopters (even X8 octocopters) are for sale on Amazon these days.
 Self-driving technology is coming along quickly.
-Nuclear power is harder to come by, but the team plans on using the same kind of system that runs NASA's Curiosity rover on Mars.
+Nuclear power is harder to come by, but the team plans to use the same kind of system that runs NASA's Curiosity rover on Mars.
 Everything that's going into Dragonfly is already being used somewhere else.

 Which is not to say that the idea of a nuclear-powered drone flying around a moon of Saturn doesn't sound kind of crazy.

 "Almost everyone who gets exposed to Dragonfly has a similar thought process.
-The first time you see it, you think: 'You gotta be kidding, that's crazy,'" says Doug Adams, the mission's spacecraft system's engineer.
+The first time you see it, you think: 'You gotta be kidding, that's crazy,' " says Doug Adams, the mission's spacecraft systems engineer.
 But, he says, "eventually, you come to realize that this is a highly executable mission."

-NASA reached that conclusion when, after a lot of careful study, they gave Dragonfly the green light earlier this summer.
-"This revolutionary mission would have been unthinkable just a few short years ago," NASA administrator Jim Bridenstine said when the roughly $1 billion project was selected in June.
+NASA reached that conclusion when, after a lot of careful study, it gave Dragonfly the green light earlier this summer.
+"This revolutionary mission would have been unthinkable just a few short years ago," NASA Administrator Jim Bridenstine said when the roughly $1 billion project was selected in June.
 "A great nation does great things."

 For Shannon MacKenzie, a postdoc on the mission, there's no destination that could be greater than Titan.
 The largest moon of Saturn, it has dunes, mountains, gullies and even rivers and lakes — though on Titan, it's so cold the lakes are filled with liquid methane, not water.

 "It is this complete package," she says.
-"It's this really unique place in the solar system where all of these different processes are coming together in a very Earth-like way."
+"It's this really unique place in the solar system where all of these different processes are coming together in a very Earthlike way."

 Turtle says these features are part of what made Titan a target.
 It also appears that the surface is covered in organic molecules.
 The climate is probably too harsh for those molecules to make the shift into life, but Turtle thinks Titan could provide clues about how the building blocks of life started on Earth.